 NMR experiments on the JC bitumen were carried out at the temperature range from 26 °C to 200 °C using a 2.66-MHz LF-NMR PERM Labmeter.
 The sample was stored in a polyether-ether-ketone (PEEK) thermoplastic polymer vessel with an integrated non-magnetic thermocouple for continuous temperature logging.
 The vessel with the oil was heated in the oven up to 200 °C and then inserted into the NMR device.
 The highest cooling temperature gradient occurred at 170-200 °C (~0.7 °C/min).
-CPMG sequence was configured to ensure that one NMR experiment was executed in no more than 1 minute with SNR>100; TE was 0.24 ms, the number of pulses was 5,000, and the wait time was 5,000 ms. Experiments were performed automatically consecutively until the sample reached ambient temperature.
+Since heavy oils in this study had very fast relaxation at ambient conditions (1-2 ms), the CPMG sequence had to be configured to capture the earliest signals at ambient temperatures, while capturing the oil signal at 200 °C with high SNR.
+To achieve this, the shortest echo spacing limited by the equipment was selected (TE=0.24 ms).
+The number of pulses was 5,000, and the wait time was 5,000 ms, which enabled sufficiently quick experiments (<1 minute per experiment) with SNR>100.
+Experiments were performed consecutively until the sample reached ambient temperature.
 A total of 136 data points were used for the regression analysis.

 It should be noted that PEEK plastic can produce an NMR signal in some instances, and its contribution depends on the shape of the vessel, whether it was extruded or molded, and whether PEEK contains impurities.
-In this study, the PEEK signal can be observed on NMR spectra, between $T_2 \sim 10\text{--}20$ ms, and it represents <1% of the total signal produced by the bitumen sample, which is why it was evaluated that it is negligible.
-Similar reports can be found in the literature 74 .
+In this study, the PEEK signal can be observed on NMR spectra, between $T_2 \sim 10-20$ ms, representing <1% of the total signal produced by the bitumen sample, which is negligible.
+Similar reports can be found in the literature81.